-Self-described agnostic Ishmael Jaffree of Mobile, Ala., left, and his attorney Ronnie Williams, pause on the steps of the U.S. Supreme Court building after the court heard arguments on the legality of an Alabama law allowing public school students to begin each day with a moment of silence, Dec.
-4, 1984.
+Self-described agnostic Ishmael Jaffree of Mobile, Alabama, left, and his attorney Ronnie Williams, pause on the steps of the U.S. Supreme Court building after the court heard arguments on the legality of an Alabama law allowing public school students to begin each day with a moment of silence in 1984.
 Jaffree had challenged the law.
-In 1985, the Supreme Court overturned the law as a violation of the establishment clause of the First Amendment, finding the law had a religious purpose and was intended to support religion. ( AP Photo/J. Scott Applewhite, used with permission from The Associated Press.)
+In 1985, the Supreme Court overturned the law as a violation of the establishment clause of the First Amendment, finding the law had a religious purpose and was intended to support religion.
+(AP Photo/J. Scott Applewhite, used with permission from the Associated Press)

 In Wallace v.
 Jaffree, 472 U.S. 38 (1985), the Supreme Court struck down as a violation of the establishment clause a “one minute period of silence” that the Alabama legislature prescribed for its public schools at the start of each day.

 This case is important as one of several cases limiting the scope of state or government-directed prayer in public schools.
 Further, Justice William H. Rehnquist’s significant dissent offered a competing interpretation of the establishment clause.

 Ruling striking down mandated prayer in public school spurred hostility

 Decisions such as Engel v.
 Vitale (1962), in which the Court struck down a law mandating that a public school day should begin with the reading of a “non-sectarian” prayer in class, were — and remain — controversial.
 Many people viewed these decisions as “taking God out of the schools,” hostility to religion, the cause of the undermining of school discipline, or the loss of morality in society.

 Following Engel and other cases such as Abington School District v.
 Schempp (1963), many school districts sought to reinstate prayer or some type of religious education into public schools.
 Such was the case in Alabama.

 Alabama mandated moment of silence that could be used for prayer